 Please remember when naming your shoes to put the label on the inside of the shoe and not on the under sole as this can be seen when the model walks across the stage.

-Attach the label to the centre back of each component where possible.
+Attach the label to the center back of each component where possible.

-If you have components that look similar you could use clear wording such as ‘right arm piece,’ and ‘left arm piece.’
+If you have components that look similar you could use clear wording such as ‘right arm,’ and ‘left arm.’

 If you have a specific query about your entry please email Angela Fisk, Competition Coordinator, email@example.com